ghodratii/timeline-calendar/readme.txt

 == Upgrade Notice ==

-= 1.0.2 =
+= 1.0.3 =
+* Added an option for displaying an excerpt instead of full event text.
-* Added an option for converting line breaks to paragraph.
+* Added an option for specify character  limit for excerpt.
-* Fix removing files after deactivating.
-* Translations for Persian and English have been updated.